dimitriinc/cafe-y-vino-app-admin/README.md

 ## Messaging

 The app employs a FirebaseMessagingService to receive downstream FCM messages sent from the customer side.
-On receiving a message, the app displays an appropriate notification, based on the type of action, stored in the message's data payload.
+On receiving a message, the app displays the appropriate notification, based on the type of action, stored in the message's data payload.

 ## Technologies